hemanta212/blogger-cli/README.md

   2. Integrate logging and documentation
   3. Improve code quality and reduce complexity
   4. Support templates for text to html conversion
-  3. Integration with blogger api
-  4. Integration with github pages
+  5. Integration with github pages